-When it comes to food items, the definition of “Organic” is clear, thanks to the USDA’s National Organic Program standards, the Federal regulation that defines just how organic food is grown, raised, processed and sold.
-When, for instance, you buy organic apples you can be sure that the farmer didn’t used pesticides and antibiotics for your apples.
+Whenever you buy organic apples you can be sure that the farmer did not use pesticides and antibiotics for your apples.
 The farmer only uses approved materials by the USDA.

-Nowadays the name “Organic” is also being used by many skin care companies, but the meaning of the term is rather vague.
-Unlike food items, consumers are not protected in the skincare industry when the name organic on an item is being (mis)used.
+Unfortunately, this is not the same for skincare.
+The term organic is used by a lot of skincare companies, but the meaning of the term is rather vague.
+Unlike food items, consumers are not protected in the skincare industry when the term organic on an item is being (mid)used.

 Since there is no rule or any regulations about the term organic in the skincare- and cosmetic market, skincare manufacturers are free to label their product as organic.